Tailwind-VC/Investment-Engine/README.md

 ### Who we are
 Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm investing in companies that can capture the industry tailwind.

-We invest across software, deep-tech, AI, financial technology, direct-to-consumer products, and media and entertainment companies.
+We invest across software, deep-tech, AI, financial technology, direct-to-consumer products, metaverse, media & entertainment companies.

 We want to find start-ups that are founded to solve a very challenging problem with a scalable solution.